strubell/11-767/labs/03_pruning.md

 Repeated unstructured magnitude pruning
 ---
-Now, keep performing the same unstructured magnitude pruning of 30% of the remaining weights on the same model without re-training or resetting the model.
+Now, keep performing the same unstructured magnitude pruning of 30% of the remaining weights on the same model (without re-training or resetting the model).
 You will apply the same function as above with the same 0.3 proportion parameter.

-6. Collect values for the rest of this table, and plot them.
-Your plot should have **accuracy** on the x axis and **sparsity** on the y axis.
+6. Collect values for the rest of this table, keeping in mind that you will need to plot the results later.
+You might want to keep the values in Pandas DataFrames (see the section on **plotting it all together** below.)
 Sparsity reported should be the percentage of *prunable* parameters pruned.

 | Iteration | Sparsity (%) | Accuracy | Latency (s) | Disk Size (MB) |
 | ------- | ------- | ------ | ------- | ------ |